 Brand Recognition

-Brand recognition refers to our ability to recognise and distinguish a brand based on its visual, verbal or other sensory cues such as logo, slogan, packaging or jingle.
+Brand recognition refers to our ability to recognise and distinguish a brand based on visual, verbal or other sensory cues such as its logo, slogan, packaging or jingle.

 Brand Reputation